motorcycle 101 guides

 Maryland Motorcycle Equipment Requirements - Motorcycle Laws & Licensing

 To promote better safety for yourself and the other drivers sharing the road, you should make sure to bring your motorcycle in for vehicle and safety inspections whenever possible.
-Examining the primary components and testing their functions will help make it easier to determine if there are problems that need to be identified.
+Examining the primary components and testing their functions will help make it easier to determine if there are problems that need to be addressed.
 If you take good care of your motorcycle’s condition, there may not be any outstanding issues to worry about.
-But if there are any signs of damage, you will either need to apply repairs yourself, at an inspection station, or at a repair shop.
+But if there are any signs of damage, you will either need to apply repairs yourself, at an inspection station or a repair shop.

 • Horn